Open Source vs Proprietary ERP: 10-Year TCO Comparison for SMBs

 • Training and user adoption costs.

-• Third-party integrations.
+• Third-party integrations and connectors.

 For SMBs with tighter margins and smaller IT teams, overlooking TCO can turn an ERP system into a long-term burden instead of a driver of business growth.

-Schedule a Free Consultation
+Schedule a Free ERP Cost Consultation

 10-Year ERP TCO Comparison: Proprietary ERP vs Open Source ERP